Virtual-Coffee/VC-Community-Docs/docs/roles-and-responsibilities/team-leads.md

 - Update or identify VC member who can update VC documentation as needed
 - Create issues on VC repos for documentation issues
 - Identify documentation projects that can be collaborated on by VC members

+## Coffee Table Groups Lead

+- Maintain a list of all Coffee Table Groups
+- Add new groups when a form submission is received
+- Support Coffee Table Group Leaders